 Do you think people like change?

-No, no, I think people need change, but most people don’t like it.
+No, I think people need change, but most people don’t like it.

-So how do you lead an organization that's made up of people, of humans?
-Through change?
+So how do you lead an organization that's made up of people through change?

-You introduce a little change, and then you put the gas pedal down a little bit more, and the gas pedal down a little bit more, I think you show them how it can improve life, not make it harder.
+You introduce a little change, then you press the gas pedal a bit more, and then a bit more.
+I think the key is showing people how it can make life better, not harder.

 What’s the last TV show that you binged?